 In "Everything," you cannot always see whether Harvard has a copy.
 If you don’t see availability information, click "How to Get It" to start the process of locating a copy.

 "View Online" means there is likely an electronic copy available.

 View Online does its best to connect many very different library systems.
 Often, it takes you right to the full-text.
 Sometimes, it will take you somewhere unexpected.
 If you end up somewhere that looks like a database and has a search box, try searching there for the title of the item.
 If in doubt, Ask a Librarian for help tracking down the source.

-If you see "How to Get It," it means there may be a copy available, but HOLLIS hasn't automatically connected to it.
+"How to Get It" means there may be a copy available, but HOLLIS hasn't automatically connected to it.
 Select "How to Get It" to search our online resources.
 If HOLLIS is unable to find an online version, it will display other options, often including print holdings.

 If you’re starting from an article or chapter title, "How to Get It" can often take you from the title in “Everything” to the location information in the relevant Library Catalog listing for the book or journal.
 It uses information such as an ISBN or ISSN to connect different library systems to each other.

 This doesn't always work: if "How to Get It" fails, you can often get what you want by examining the citation yourself.
 For example, if you're looking for an article or book chapter, try searching HOLLIS for the journal or book title.
 (To find the title to search for in HOLLIS, look for "is part of" in the original record.)

 "Available" or "Currently unavailable" means the library owns at least one physical copy.
 Select the library name to see more information about that library's copy of the book.
 Or, select "hours & info" to learn more about a particular library's policies.